tylastrog/me_irl_bot_two/README.md

 This was an attempt at recreating another bot that did the same thing, which was created by [@freekbes](https://freekb.es/).

+The project was made in Visual Studio and coded with C#.

 # Packages

 The bot used two packages to function: [InstagramAPISharp](https://github.com/ramtinak/InstagramApiSharp) (considered [InstaSharper](https://github.com/InstaSharp/InstaSharp)) and [RedditSharp](https://github.com/CrustyJew/RedditSharp).